Lipstick Plant Care Indoors, Propagation & Problems (Aeschynanthus radicans)

 Watering

-Ensure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot and eventual death of the plant.
+Confirm that the pot has a drainage hole and the soil is well-draining to prevent waterlogging as it can lead to root-rot and eventual loss of the plant.

 Light Requirements

-Lipstick Plant grows best in very bright, indirect light to promote flowering.
+Lipstick Plant grows best in very bright indirect light to promote flowering.
 A spot infront of a brightly-lit window is ideal for this plant.
 Keep it away from direct sunlight as it can scorch the leaves.

 Regularly turn the pot to ensure the Basket Vine receives adequate light on all sides to promote even growth and prevent the plant from getting leggy.